Shigella and Salmonella cases reported in travellers returning from Cape Verde

 Check our Country Information pages to research general health risks, prevention advice and any vaccine recommendations or malaria advice for your destination.

-You may wish to discuss your travel plans with your healthcare provider if you have an underlying health condition or are immunosuppressed, and plan to travel to a destination with a Shigella outbreak.
+You may wish to discuss your travel plans with your healthcare provider if you are pregnant or have an underlying health condition or are immunosuppressed, and plan to travel to a destination with a Shigella and/or Salmonella outbreak.

-There is no vaccine to prevent Shigella infection.
+There are no vaccines to prevent Shigella or Salmonella infections.

 While you are away